2qp/o/README.md

 ## _Under Progress_

-o is a simple state management util made for flutter.
+o is a simple state management util to manage AppState and LocalState.

 - Based on Streams
 - Global singleton for AppState